-How to Configure Dynamic DNS on UniFi Devices
+How to Configure Dynamic DNS on UniFi Cloud Gateways

-How to Configure Dynamic DNS on UniFi Devices
+How to Configure Dynamic DNS on UniFi Cloud Gateways

-While I find this to be a good overall option, if you own your own domain using something like Namecheap, it’s recommended to use that as you can pick your own subdomain, and the reliability might be better.
+While I find this to be a good overall option, if you own your own domain using something like Namecheap, I’d recommend using your domain and Cloudflare.
+This should provide better overall reliability, and Cloudflare offers a bunch of benefits.

-1. Select Settings, then Internet, and change Advanced to Manual.
+1. Select Settings, then Internet, then select your WAN Connection.
+Change Advanced to Manual so that you have access to the DDNS section.
 From there, select Create New Dynamic DNS.

 creating dynamic dns on unifi.